sanahashmat/array/README.md

-This repositoryy includes basic programs of ARRAY
+This repository includes basic programs of ARRAY